 - A 2-3 hour block of time reserved each morning, on all courts, for all players.

-- A two-hour block of time reserved on selected days, on selected courts, for Drop-in of specific skill levels.
+- A 90 minute block of time reserved on selected days, on selected courts, for Drop-In of specific skill levels.

-Name Tags: It is the responsibility of all Club members to wear their name tags during drop-in.
+Name Badges: It is the responsibility of all Club members to wear their name badges during Drop-In.
 Guests must wear a temporary guest badge provided by the monitor.

 - Courts are designated by skill level, – click Court Maps for court skill level court designations

 - Players place their paddles in the paddle holders at their skill level courts – click Paddle Holders if you want to know what these look like.
 These paddle holders are used to manage who is up next.